23 things to do on the Thames, London

 Without the Thames, there would be no London.
-It has been called ‘liquid history’, the ‘heart of London’ and there has been an official settlement on the banks of the river for at least two thousand years.
+It has been called ‘liquid history’, the ‘heart of London’ and there has been an official settlement on the banks of the river for at least two thousand years – so it’s not surprising you’ll find a string of things to do on the Thames in London.

 contains affiliate links*

-So if you visit London, whether it’s with kids or without, I don’t think you’ve truly explored the capital unless you’ve done something along its banks.
+And whether you visit London with kids or without, I don’t think you’ve truly explored the capital unless you’ve done something along its banks.
 Fortunately, that’s not hard: the river is home to some of London’s biggest attractions, museums, historic buildings, walks and activities.

-Here are my top 21 things to do on the Thames, London – all either right on the banks or within just a few minutes of the river.
+Here are my top 23 things to do on the Thames, London – all these River Thames attractions either right on the banks or within just a few minutes of the river.

 Take a boat trip on the Thames